UniFi Protect recorder and cameras installed in a secured rack

 Scene bitrate sampling (how to measure)

 Pick representative cameras (busy entry, driveway at night, quiet interior).
-Record average and peak bitrates over 10–15 minutes at different times with motion on/off.
+Record average and peak bitrates for each recording mode you plan to use (Always, Detection Only) and at different times of day.
 This captures real behavior instead of guessing.

 Multiply bitrate × hours × days per camera group.
 Add 20–30% headroom for firmware changes and seasonal variation.
 Document every assumption next to the spreadsheet.